Black and Asian Solidarity Has A Long History — Here Are The Women Now Leading The Way

 Moni Tep

-A Black and Cambodian community organizer, Moni Tep is the Education Director of Creative Justice, a Seattle-based program that uses an art-centered approach to provide a healing space for youth affected by the court system and abolish juvenile incarceration.
-Under Tep’s leadership, mentors emphasize the importance of skill-building, anti-racism, social justice, and collaborative work.
+A Black and Cambodian community organiser, Moni Tep is the Education Director of Creative Justice, a Seattle-based programme that uses an art-centred approach to provide a healing space for youth affected by the court system and abolish juvenile incarceration.
+Under Tep’s leadership, mentors emphasise the importance of skill-building, anti-racism, social justice, and collaborative work.
 In addition, as a singer known as JusMoni, she fuses her art and activism.
 “Intersections mean figuring out where things connect.
 Figuring out how one thing affects another,” she told The Seattle Globalist, referring to her background as an influence for her work.
 “My identity helps me reach audiences and communities of vast demographics.
 There are no rules at the intersections, so why make them.”

 Naomi Osaka